-Even though Prague, has a good and efficient public transport system, the best way to get around Prague is on foot.
+Even though Prague, has a good and efficient public transport system, the best way to get around Prague, that we recommend in this Prague Travel Guide, is on foot.
 Exploring this city on foot is a treat for the eyes and for the photographer within you, many of the most noteworthy attractions are within walking distance of one another.

 In this Prague Travel Guide, we also recommend that you apart from Prague, you also visit other places in Czechia, such as Brno, like I did, before heading to Vienna.
 Brno is one of the underrated cities of Czechia, and there are tons of amazing things to do in Brno, that will help you experience the best of Brno.